Diana-proj/TeamLab/README.md

 F1 score on Test: 0.604
 F1 score on Dev: 0.598

-RoBERTA:
+RoBERTA: TL_RobertaOnly.ipynb
-F1 score on Test:
+F1 score on Test: 0.712
-F1 score on Dev:
+F1 score on Dev: 0.735

 Data Instance Error Analysis:
 - looked at which labels are more difficult to predict and what data instances are incorrectly predicted

-Additional Features:
-- added additional vocabulary to certain emotions to improve prediction on those emotions that are poorly predicted

 Evaluation:
 - built-in F1 score